 - Providing learning through a broad and balanced curriculum which is firmly underpinned by Christian values for life

-- Being proud to be part of our school, the local and wider community which provides involvement in real and enhance learning opportunities
+- Being proud to be part of our school, the local and wider community which enhances learning opportunities

 - Providing road safety learning